Almonds are the richest common foods in vitamin E, second only to sunflower seeds. A serving provides up to 48% of the DV.

 Avocado (2.6 mg per 100g), spinach (2 mg), kiwi (1.3 mg), and dried apricots (4.3 mg) are other common foods rich in vitamin E.

-Vitamin E deficiency is pretty common and can cause many side effects.
 In fact, many people would benefit from getting higher dosages than the recommended daily intake from supplements.
-We shouldn’t get more than the upper safe dose of vitamin E, though.
+We shouldn’t get more than the maximum safe dose of vitamin E, though.

 Always consult your physician before taking a supplement or changing your diet.